Operations Road Show -

 Always remember to pick up the flagman before leaving.

-- When you're done switching an industry, make sure to leave the car cards
+- When you have finished switching an industry, make sure to leave the car cards

 for any cars you've set out and take the cards for any cars you have picked